Alfred Canning: Canning Stock Route

+Personal life and legacy

 The Canning Stock Route and the Federal Division of Canning are named after him.

 He died in Perth in 1936 and was buried at Karrakatta Cemetery.
 A public collection was started to raise funds for a memorial to Canning but the memorial was never built at that time.
 However a memorial was made in the 1950s.

-The species Hemichoanella canningi is named in honor of Canning.
+The species Hemichoanella canningi is named in honour of Canning.